Program & Education Associate (Unpaid Internship)

 PROGRAM RECRUITMENT AND ADMISSIONS:

-Support the recruitment, outreach, and admissions efforts for the Community Design Apprenticeship Program: Mobility For All By All.
+Support the recruitment, outreach, and admissions efforts for Creative Reaction Lab programming.
 Support includes: direct community and campus outreach, collecting applications, reviewing applications, and managing applicant communications.

-Coordinate consistent digital communications with Creative Reaction Lab’s member network.
+Coordinate consistent digital communications with Creative Reaction Lab’s network.

 Support the moderation of the Equity-Centered Community Design Slack channel.